CP asymmetry from the effect of the isospin symmetry breaking during B-meson decay: THE EFFECT OF VECTOR MESON RESONANCE ON THREE-BODY DECAY OF B MESON

 \subsection{mixing mechanism}

-Based on the Vector Meson Dominated (VMD) model, electrons and positrons annihilate to generate photons, which are further polarized to form vector meson $\rho^{0}$, $\omega$, $\phi$.
-Then, these vector mesons decay into pairs of $\pi^{+}$$\pi^{-}$ mesons \cite{6Lu2017}.
+Based on the VMD model, electrons and positrons annihilate to generate photons, which are further polarized to form vector meson $\rho^{0}$, $\omega$, $\phi$.
+Then, these vector mesons decay into pair of $\pi^{+}$$\pi^{-}$ mesons \cite{6Lu2017}.
 In this mechanism, the mixing parameters corresponding to two vector particles can be obtained by using the electromagnetic form factor of the $\pi$ meson.
-In the VMD model, vector mesons transfer momentum and the mixed amplitude parameters are correlated with it.